KevinTrinh1227/MGH-SmartBook-Concept-Solver-Extension/README.md

 <p align="center">
   <em>
-    A lightweight web browser extension that continuously solves all your
+    A browser extension that continuously solves all your
     <strong>McGraw-Hill SmartBook concept questions</strong> — fully offline, fast,
     and easy to use for completion efficiency.
-Run this in the background while you do other tasks like watching Netflix / YouTube or doing other assignments.
+This personal side project is entirely <strong>experimental</strong> and was made for <strong>educational purposes only</strong>.
   </em>
 </p>
 <div align="center">